-Generally, an individual who is or is expected to be absent from the assisted unit for 180 consecutive days or less is considered temporarily absent and continues to be considered a family member.
-Generally, an individual who is or is expected to be absent from the assisted unit for more than 180 consecutive days is considered permanently absent and no longer a family member.
-Exceptions to this general policy are discussed below.
+Generally, an individual who is or is expected to be absent from the public housing unit for 180 consecutive days or less is considered temporarily absent and continues to be considered a family member.
+An individual, who is or is expected to be absent from the public housing unit for more than 180 consecutive days, is considered permanently absent and no longer a family member, unless an exception to this policy expressly identified below applies.